-Educate your clients about COVID-19 and how to reduce their risk:
+Implement everyday preventive actions.
+Provide information to clients and staff about COVID-19 and how to reduce their risk.

-- Place signs that encourage cough and sneeze etiquette and hand hygiene at the entrance to your facility and in other areas where they are likely to be seen such as gathering areas, dining areas, bathrooms, etc. - Provide educational materials about COVID-19 for non-English speakers, as needed. - Check out CDC's resources page many of the handouts and posters are available in multiple languages. - There is an excellent printable handout about COVID-19 for homeless shelter clients, designed by Dr Darcie Moeller at Cook County Health, also available in multiple languages.
+- Place signs that encourage cough and sneeze etiquette and hand hygiene at the entrance to your facility and in other areas where they are likely to be seen such as gathering areas, dining areas, bathrooms, etc. - Provide educational materials about COVID-19 for non-English speakers, as needed.
+Check out CDC's resources page - many of the handouts and posters are available in multiple languages. - Everyday preventive actions: - Maintain at least 6ft distance between yourself and other people.
+Avoid close contact with people who are sick, especially if you are at higher risk for serious illness. - Clean your hands as often as possible, especially after going to the bathroom, before eating, and after blowing your nose, coughing, or sneezing. - Use soap and water to wash hands for at least 20 seconds, especially when hands are visibly dirty.